Writing Your First Go Program Hello World πŸ‘‹

 Do not panic, If you are not understanding anything that’s fine.
 You are going to learn.

-Running Go Program
+Building and Running the Go hello World Program

-go run hello_world.go
+go run main.go

 OOPS!
 I got below error.